Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Background estimation

 \subsection{Validation of background calculations}

 The multijet-background estimate is validated using four validation regions, each with a different ratio of all-hadronic \ttbar\ events to multijet events.
 In all these validation regions, the predicted \ttbar\ contribution was scaled by the same factor of 0.83, obtained by scaling the \ttbar\ contribution to match the total yield prediction to the data in the signal region.
 Regions L and N are estimated to consist of approximately equal numbers of \ttbar\ signal events and multijet-background events while regions K and M are estimated to have a 2:1 ratio of multijet to \ttbar\ events.
-In these regions, the multijet background is estimated using different combinations of control regions along with different corrections for the mistagging correlations.
+In these regions, the multijet background is estimated using different combinations of control regions along with different corrections for the mistagging correlations due to the modified tagging requirements used to define the validation regions.

 The number of multijet events in the signal region is calculated by applying Eq.~(\ref{eq:ABCD16}) to the number of events in the control regions.
 This results in an estimate of $2900 \pm 160$\ multijet events in the signal region, where the uncertainty takes into account the data statistical uncertainties in the signal and control regions as well as the systematic uncertainties in the MC-based subtraction of top-quark-related contributions in the regions used in Eq.~(\ref{eq:ABCD16}).